 Apples that are grown in Ontario are shipped to the USA and apples that are grown in NYC are shipped to Canada.
 It’s pretty ridiculous if you ask me!
 We know that some foods simply can’t grow in certain places (bananas in Winter) and many things that are imported like cocoa, coffee, spices and tea have been long distances imports for centuries.

 Food waste is a MAJOR problem in Canada.
 63% of the food Canadians throw away could have been eaten.
 If you read The Eco Hub, you know talk bout this a lot.
 Make a list before you show. only buy what you need, shop in bulk, eat your leftovers.
 Seems pretty simple.
-Food insecurity and climate change are inextricably linked, and it’s why it’s important to buy food that have a lower carbon footprint and that means reducing our meat intake.
+Food insecurity and climate change are inextricably linked, and it’s why it’s important to buy food that has a lower carbon footprint and that means reducing our meat intake.

 Yeah, it’s a controversial subject but it’s one we can’t ignore.
 The fact is the meat production and the methane created from it makes it one of the biggest contributors to global warming.
 Farmed animals like cows and sheep are responsible for nearly 30 percent of the total methane from human activity.